 Small Markets & Pricing Variations

-As an example, let’s take a relatively small town or city where there are 10 small format quick printing operations, and we survey the price for those 1M 10/24# 4C envelopes, we are typically going to find a much larger variation in pricing within this small market than we will find when we look at national or regional pricing for this product.
+As an example, let’s take a relatively small town or city where there are 10 small format quick printing operations.
+Now let’s survey the price for those 1M 10/24# 4C envelopes.
+What do we find?
+We will find a much larger variation in pricing for these envelopes within this small market than we will find when we look at national or regional pricing for this product.

 While we know the average price for 1M envelopes is indeed $291 with average variations in pricing running in the 3-7% range, if we conduct our local survey we will uncover pricing for this specific product varying between $175 (40% lower) and $350 (20% higher) among those 10 printers.

 When we closely examine pricing variations within individual markets, we typically discover pricing variations of 20-40% +/- of what we report for national average price.
 Now, some of the erratic and inconsistent pricing can indeed be attributed to “real-world estimating mistakes.”
-However, the vast majority of pricing variations can more likely be explained due to dramatically different approaches to pricing by individual owners and the perceived value assigned to various products – as opposed to differences based upon market size, region, as well as differences due to material costs, labor costs and overhead costs.
+However, the vast majority of pricing variations are more likely explained due to dramatically different approaches to pricing by individual owners and the perceived value they assign to various products – as opposed to differences based upon market size, region, as well as differences due to material costs, labor costs and overhead costs.

 Most readers who call or write us with questions regarding specific prices published in various industry pricing surveys tend to do so based not out of sheer curiosity, but rather as a rationalization for justifying their own prices, especially when their own prices may vary by 30-40% or more from what we report in our pricing surveys.

 Surveying and capturing pricing for specific products is not for the faint of heart or for amateurs.
 If you want it done right be prepared to spend $400-450 or more!